AhtashamAnsari0/MovieApp/README.md

 ## Getting Started
-Clone this repo to your hard drive using 'git clone https://github.com/usmaanirfan/TheMovies.git'.
-Open 'MoviesApp.xcodeproj' in Xcode.
+Clone this repo to your hard drive using 'git clone https://github.com/AhtashamAnsari0/MovieApp.git'.
+Open 'MovieApp.xcodeproj' in Xcode.
 It will automatically start  downloading third party dependencies .
 Once dependencies are downloaded.
 You are good to run this project in Xcode.

 ## Tools used